020 8270 4222

 Year 10 Overview

-Year 10 students will continue with their work from Year 9, and all students will sit a GCSE exam at the end of Year 10.
+Year 10 students will continue with their work from Year 9 studying further units in Biology, Chemistry and Physics.

-Our most academically able students will sit one of their GCSEs in Biology, Chemistry of Physics, with a view to sitting the other two qualifications at the end of year 11.
-The Separate Sciences GCSE qualifications are designed to build upon the skills and content required at GCSE level, but also stretch and challenge students by bridging the gap to their A-Level qualifications.
+Our most academically able students will study for Separate Science in Biology, Chemistry and Physics.
+The Separate Sciences GCSEs are designed to build upon the skills and content required at GCSE level, but also stretch and challenge students by bridging the gap to their A-Level qualifications.

 Year 11 Overview